Michael Vick: Reorganization plan

 On April 28, attorneys met with Santoro and said they made substantial progress on a revised plan.
 They reported having settled all disputes with Vick's creditors, including Joel.
 On August 27, Santoro approved the revised reorganization plan.
 It was supported by all of Vick's creditors but one who was owed $13,000.
 Every creditor was to be paid back in six years on the condition that an estimated $9 million in assets be liquidated.
 Vick was allowed annual living expenses of $300,000 under the plan.
-He could spend up to $3,500 a month for rent in Philadelphia and $750 for "utilities and miscellaneous."
+He could spend up to $3,500 a month for rent in Philadelphia and $750 for "utilities and miscellaneous".
 He was to pay $3,712 a month on the mortgage for his house in Hampton, Virginia, where his fiancée and two children lived, and could pay up to $1,355 per month in private school tuition for his children.
 Vick was also given up to $472 a month in car-related expenses.
 His mother was allowed $2,500 per month, and his former girlfriend Tameka Taylor was allotted $3,000 per month to support their son, Mitez.
 Vick was not required to pay creditors during his first season with the Eagles.
-Vick paid his agent, Joel Segal, $32,500 in 2010, $104,000 in 2011, and would pay him $160,000 each year from 2012–2015 for a total of $776,500.
+Vick paid his agent, Joel Segal, $32,500 in 2010, $104,000 in 2011, and would pay him $160,000 each year from 2012 to 2015 for a total of $776,500.
 He paid bankruptcy lawyers $748,750 in 2010, $1 million in 2011, and a total of $2.6 million.

 Endorsements

 During his career with the Falcons, Vick became a spokesperson for many companies.
 He had endorsement contracts with companies including Nike, EA Sports, Coca-Cola, Powerade, Kraft, Rawlings, Hasbro, and AirTran.

 Even before the animal cruelty case surfaced in 2007, however, Vick's corporate status had deteriorated.
 Among the negative incidents was his middle finger gesture to Atlanta football fans in 2006.
-Vick's first endorsement after being released from prison was a two-year deal on January 27, 2011 with Unequal Technologies, a company that produces football pads.
+Vick's first endorsement after being released from prison was a two-year deal on January 27, 2011, with Unequal Technologies, a company that produces football pads.
 Nike officially signed Vick again as an athlete on July 1, 2011.
 The company had been supplying him with complimentary gear since October 2009; his re-signing marked the first time a sponsor had brought back an athlete after dropping him.

 In 2012, Vick launched a sports clothing line called V7 to be sold exclusively at Modell's.
 Part of the proceeds was to go to the Boys and Girls Club of Philadelphia.